sarabenchinoun/team-dashboard/README.md

 - Enable downloadable files in the Tickets table for uploaded attachments.

 - Add sorting for Staff Directory and Tickets tables by columns (e.g., Name, Status).

-Thank you for reviewing my submission!
-I’m excited about the opportunity to contribute to BRR Media’s high-impact webcast solutions.